JanzenJohn/CountingBot/README.md

 # CountingBot
 A discord bot to let users count in the #count channel

-I will probalby automate this process in the next update
+I will probably automate this process in the next update

 Setup :